ys7914/DrinkWise/README.md

 - Yumeng Sun

 # Arduino
 Includes the code used to control the servos so that the base opon which the patron's cup is placed rotates until the correct bottle is above the cup.
 Written in C for Arduino.
+[Rosserial](https://github.com/ros-drivers/rosserial) was used to allow interfacing with the web application.

 # FaceRec
 Includes the face recognition code with queueing functionality.
 Written in Python.